 If you breathe in with your mouth open while running, this could contribute to your getting a sore throat.
-MedlinePlus website indicates that breathing through the mouth can both dry and irritate your throat, leading to a sensation of soreness.
-If you can, when running it is best to inhale through your nose -- your nasal passage both warms and filters the air, so that there is less of an irritant effect on your throat lining.
+The American Lung Association website indicates that you can breathe through your mouth; but if you're working out in a cold, dry environment, you might want to switch to nose breathing.
+Breathing through the mouth can both dry and irritate your throat, leading to a sensation of soreness.
+If you can, when running it is best to inhale through your nose — your nasal passage both warms and filters the air, so there is less of an irritating effect on your throat lining.

-Running in a dry climate -- whether the air is hot or cold -- can contribute to developing a sore throat during running.
+Running in a dry climate — whether the air is hot or cold — can contribute to developing a sore throat during running.
 Very dry air can dry out the lining of your throat as you breathe heavily during a run.
+The dry air of winter can in particular lead to a sore throat after running in the cold.
 Environmental allergens, such as pollen, also can contribute to a drying and irritating effect on your throat.
 If you run on a treadmill indoors, you can use a humidifier to increase the air humidity where you work out.

-Preventive measures for a sore throat while running include breathing through your nose, avoiding polluted, dry, hot or cold running environments, and keeping yourself well-hydrated before, during and after a run.
-If you develop a sore throat, some remedies and solutions include drinking plenty of warm liquids, such as tea with honey and lemon.
-Gargling with salt water -- 1/2 a teaspoon of salt in a cup of warm water -- also may alleviate throat soreness, according to MedlinePlus.
+Preventive measures for a sore throat while running include breathing through your nose; avoiding polluted, dry, hot or cold running environments; and keeping yourself well-hydrated before, during and after a run.

 If your throat hurts after running, some remedies and solutions include drinking plenty of warm liquids, such as tea with honey and lemon.
 Gargling salt water — 1/4 to 1/2 a teaspoon of salt in four to eight ounces of warm water — also may alleviate throat soreness, according to Mayo Clinic.
 Sucking on a lozenge or hard candy after your run — certainly not while you run, in case you choke — can also help soothe your sore throat.